 DANSHAN

 Danxia Liu and Shanpeng Wong graduated from Central Saint Martins in 2012 and worked in various fashion industry roles before launching their own label.
 Danshan collections explore ideas of gender ambiguity.
-They are characterized by a muted color palette of grays, whites, blues, black and beige, with occasional splashes of metallics and shiny fabrics clean lines with elements of deconstruction oversized proportions and a certain softness that one might be more used to seeing in womenswear lines.
+They are characterized by a muted color palette of grays, whites, blues, black and beige, with occasional splashes of metallics and shiny fabrics, clean lines with elements of deconstruction, oversized proportions, and a certain softness that one might be more used to seeing in womenswear lines.
 This aesthetic reflects the designers’ idea of their ideal customer: a sensitive, uncompetitive man who rejects the traditional codes of masculinity that are imbued with ideas of domination.
 However, these clothes are far from effeminate; rather, they speak to a new, gender-free sensibility.
 The brand shows during London and Paris fashion weeks at The Alphabet showroom.
 Current stockists include Dongliang, Galeries Lafayette and Labelhood (China), Lane Crawford (China and Hong Kong) and 3standardstoppage studio (USA).

 www.danshan.co.uk